 This study analyzes the impacts of flooding on the roadway and surrounding areas.
 Based on those findings, it identifies three courses of action for project interventions to address flood risk for base access.
 Certain identified projects also mitigate flood risk for the Riverdale neighborhood.

 The City of Hampton and Langley Air Force Base shared the findings of the study and solicited public comment during two open house meetings and an online public comment form in March 2022.
-Comments received have been documented alongside the study to inform future decision making.
+Comments received were documented alongside the study to inform future decision making.
 You can read more about the public comment process and comments received in this summary document.